When to charge VAT?

 If you have a CloudCart store and you are selling your products in the EU or other regions outside the Union, you should understand when to charge VAT on your sales and which rate to apply to each customer.

 If your annual turnovers are below a certain threshold, you do not have to register for VAT.
 In that case, you do not charge VAT on your sales regardless of where your customers come from, and you can skip the steps below.
 If your business is VAT registered, you have to charge VAT to some of your customers and include your VAT number in your invoices.
-Here you can see a list of the VAT registration thresholds.

 Whether or not to charge VAT on a specific sale depends on which country your customer comes in and whether it is a consumer or a business.